-Bake the clafoutis until puffed and golden and a toothpick inserted comes out clean, 40 - 50 minutes.
+Bake the clafoutis until puffed and golden and a toothpick inserted near the center comes out clean, 40 - 50 minutes.
 Remove and let cool at least 30 minutes.
-Serve warm or room temperature.
+Serve warm or at room temperature.
 Store leftovers in the fridge for up to several days; reheat if you like.

 Monday, July 5, 2010

 Depending on how you see it, I had the good fortune to celebrate my 21st birthday in Italy.
 While many an American young adult spend the first night of their 21st year of life blind drunk, staggering from bar to bar in an alcohol-fueled frenzy, I spent mine calmly indulging in fabulous thin-crust pizza and prosecco at La Mela with a few of my closest friends.
 While I have had some rather wild experiences in my time, on my 21st birthday I did not:

 -drink whisky, gin, tequila or vodka

 -embarrass myself (any more than usual)

 -wake up next morning with acidic hangover beside stranger/bartender/own vomit